zhaojh329/rtty/README.md

 [libuwsc]: https://github.com/zhaojh329/libuwsc

 Access your terminal over the web browser.
 The 'r' in the name refers to the 'Reverse Proxy' or 'Remote'.
-It is composed of the client and the server.
+It is composed of the client and the [server](https://github.com/zhaojh329/rttys).
+The server is written in go language.
 You can access any of your terminals through a web browser based on the device ID you set.

 rtty is very suitable for remote maintenance your or your company's thousands of Linux devices deployed around the world.